jmathew1/SuperHack2018/mentor_training.md

 3. Drive the robot forwards and make it stop when it sees a black piece of tape in front of it

 ### Buzzer
-1. Modify the above code to play a sound when it reaches a line
+1. Modify the above code to play a sound when it reaches a line.
+For this part it would help to read the ZumoBuzzer class description in the library
+2. Read through and run ZumoBuzzerExample under File > Examples > ZumoShield

 ## Part 2: Design Challenge
-For each part, download and write your code in the the provided skeleton code in this repository under skeleton_code > day_2 > oldMazeSolver.
+For this part, download and write your code in the the provided skeleton code in this repository under skeleton_code > day_2 > oldMazeSolver.

-### Some notes about the challenge
+Task 0: Decide on a normal operating speed of the robot and fill in the variable.
+You may need to play around with this value.
+Task 1: Fill in the updateMotorSpeeds() function
+Task 2a: Fill in the deadEnd() and intersection() functions Task 2b: Fill in the driveToIntersectionCenter function